Skip to content

-Facial filling with hyaluronic acid is one of the most sought-after aesthetic procedures in my clinic in Londrina.
+Dermal fillers with hyaluronic acid are one of the most sought-after aesthetic procedures in my clinic in Brazil.
 And it's no coincidence.
 It is a versatile, safe treatment with immediate results that can transform the appearance of the face without the need for surgery.
-With over twenty years of experience in plastic surgery and aesthetic procedures, I can affirm that filling with hyaluronic acid, when well indicated and executed with refined technique, delivers extraordinary results.
+As a board-certified plastic surgeon in Brazil with over twenty years of experience, I can affirm that hyaluronic acid fillers, when properly performed with refined technique, deliver extraordinary results.

-Unlike what many think, facial filling is not just for "filling" the face.
+Unlike what many think, dermal fillers are not just about "filling" the face.
 In my practice, I use hyaluronic acid as a facial sculpting tool.
-Each application point, each injected quantity, and each insertion depth are carefully planned to create a harmonious and natural result.
+Each injection point, each volume injected, and each insertion depth are carefully planned to create a balanced and natural result.
 The goal is not to look filled — it is to look like you, just with the vitality of years ago.

-If you are researching facial filling, you have probably noticed that there are many options on the market and a lot of contradictory information on the internet.
+If you are researching facial fillers, you have probably noticed that there are many options on the market and a lot of contradictory information on the internet.
 On this page, I will explain honestly and clearly everything you need to know: the areas that can be treated, the techniques I use, the available products, the necessary care, and what to expect in terms of results.
-My intention is that you finish this reading feeling secure and well-informed to make the best decision.
+My goal is for you to finish this reading feeling confident and well-informed to make the best decision.

 Lip fillers are one of the most requested procedures and also one of those that require the most common sense from the professional.
-Well-filled lips are those that look naturally beautiful — plump to the right degree, with a defined outline, proportional to the face.
+Well-done lip fillers produce lips that look naturally beautiful — plump to the right degree, with a defined border, proportional to the face.
 I use low-density and highly malleable products to ensure that the lips maintain their natural mobility.
-I work respecting the facial proportions of each patient: the lower lip should be slightly larger than the upper lip, and the projection should harmonize with the nose and chin.
+I work respecting the facial proportions of each patient: the lower lip should be slightly larger than the upper lip, and the projection should be in proportion with the nose and chin.

 The definition of the jawline is one of the most transformative applications of facial fillers.
 A well-defined jaw angle conveys youth, determination, and beauty.
 With high-density products, I can create or enhance the jaw angle, define the entire jawline, and even correct small asymmetries.
 It is a procedure I particularly value because it significantly improves the patient's profile, both in women and men.
 For those seeking refinement in this area permanently, genioplasty or mentoplasty can be excellent surgical alternatives.